Our train to Segovia passed by snow capped mountains and dozens of deer grazing the pastoral countryside.

 Both the Aqueduct and the old city of Segovia are outstanding examples of UNESCO World Heritage Sites.
 The imposing 1st century CE Aqueduct of Segovia runs through the center of town and was the first dramatic structure we saw.

-According to Alejandro Lapunzina in Reference Guides to National Architecture: Architecture of Spain, “It consists of about 25,000 granite blocks held together without any mortar, and spans 818 meters with more than 170 arches, the highest being 29 metres high.”
-It was quite amazing to walk next to and beneath the arches of the aqueduct and to imagine the millions of lives that have walked these same streets over the past 2000 years.
+According to Alejandro Lapunzina in Reference Guides to National Architecture: Architecture of Spain, “It consists of about 25,000 granite blocks held together without any mortar, and spans 818 meters (half a mile) with more than 170 arches, the highest being 29 metres (95 feet) high.”
+It was amazing to walk next to and beneath the arches and to imagine the millions of lives that have walked these same streets over the past 2000 years.

 Catedral de Segovia

-Segovia’s Cathedral, built between 1525-1577 is impressive inside and out.
+Segovia’s Cathedral, built between 1525 and 1577 is impressive inside and out.
 It holds the distinction of being the last Gothic cathedral built in Spain.
 In 1474, Isabella the Catholic, was crowned Queen of Castile in Segovia’s Plaza Mayor which today is directly in front of the magnificant Cathedral.

 Alcázar de Segovia